Evaluating Language Models for Generating and Judging Programming Feedback: Discussion

-\paragraph{Future Work.} Our overarching goal is to allow educators to keep track of new language models available and how they could be useful for their purposes.
-In the future, we will conduct a larger scale evaluation of open-source language models' ability to generate (and judge) other types of feedback and support.
-In particular, we are extending the Socratic benchmark to include next-step hints~\cite{roest2024next}, and are running evaluation of LLMs for being Socratic guides.
-We will study how performance for different types of feedback relates to each other.
-We will also maintain an online leaderboard, similar to what is done for instance on the HuggingFace leaderboard, and develop benchmarks.
-Beyond the tracking of the model performance, we aim to improve the ability of small language models (e.g. Phi-3-mini) to be teaching assistants by using Reinforcement Learning techniques to tackle the selectivity problem and exploring other generation parameter techniques.
-The varied strengths of different models suggest that a combined approach (ensemble methods) might yield even better results for generation.
-As our LLM jury results contrasted those by Verga et al.~\cite{verga2024replacingjudgesjuriesevaluating}, we also intend to conduct a large-scale study on how the variability, individual performance, and the number of judges in the LLM jury affect the performance of the LLM jury in our context.
+\paragraph{Future Work.} In the future, we will conduct a larger-scale evaluation of open-source language models' ability to generate (and judge) other types of feedback and support.
+In particular, we are extending the Socratic benchmark to include ground truth next-step hints~\cite{roest2024next}, and we are running an evaluation of language models' ability to generate such hints \cite{kotalwar2024hintsinbrowserbenchmarkinglanguagemodels}, as well as their ability for being Socratic guides.
+Beyond tracking models' performances, we aim to improve the ability of small language models (e.g. Phi-3-mini) to be teaching assistants by using Reinforcement Learning techniques to tackle the selectivity problem \cite{scarlatos_improving_2024}.
+The varied strengths of different models also suggest that a combined approach (ensemble methods) might yield even better results for feedback generation.
+As our LLM jury results contrasted those by Verga et al.~\cite{verga2024replacingjudgesjuriesevaluating}, we also intend to conduct a study on how the variability, individual performance, and the number of judges in the LLM jury affect judging performance.